-Inside the Fascination With Jeffrey Dahmer—and Why Dramatizing His Crimes Has Sparked Controversy - E!
+Monster Murders: Inside the Controversial Fascination With Jeffrey Dahmer - E!
 Online

 The fact that most of Dahmer's victims were Black and he preyed on members of Milwaukee's marginalized queer community is often cited by critics of the investigation as the main reason why police didn't suspect they had a serial killer in their midst sooner.
 (That characterization has been roundly denied by those involved with the case.)

-Still, even events viewed through a hyperaware 21st-century lens have disturbed some who would prefer that Dahmer's crimes be laid to rest for good.
+Still, even events viewed through a hyperaware 21st-century lens upset some who would prefer that Dahmer's crimes be laid to rest for good.

 Why has Monster: The Jeffrey Dahmer Story sparked controversy?